delfick/photons/docs/start/commandline/references.rst

 ``special`` reference which defines how to find these ``serials``

 A ``serial`` is a hex number that looks like ``d073d5xxxxxx`` and is the MAC address of the device.
-Whilst it's unnecessary, you can find these serials printed on your device.
 For example it might be ``d073d5123456``.
+Whilst it shouldn't be necessary to take down your lights, you can find these serials printed on the side.

 When we discover devices we get an IP address associated with each serial and we use that to know where to send messages to.

 So, for example::